516-470-1961

 7. Tile Accent Walls

 A single accent wall with patterned or textured tile can transform an ordinary bathroom into a showpiece.
 Herringbone patterns, Zellige tile, or geometric mosaics behind the vanity create a focal point without overwhelming the space.
-Keep everything else timeless and neutral — let one wall do the talking, and watch how dramatically it photographs for listings.
+Keep everything else timeless and neutral — let one wall do the talking.
+See examples of our tile work in the project gallery.

 What Does a Bathroom Remodel Cost in Nassau County?